jovandeginste/jovandeginste.github.io/_posts/2016-04-19-hunting-down-firewalld-puppet-problems.markdown

 ### Update

-I looked at the code and saw a quick fix.
+I looked at the code and saw the potential for a quick fix.
 Not an hour later the PR was submitted!
 Gonna have a good night's sleep after all :-)